Support

 • Students are not legally allowed to work past the final date on the DS-2019 Form.

 InterExchange is the official J-1 Visa sponsor for each student.
-No one except InterExchange or a government agency can cancel a participant’s visa.
+Only InterExchange can terminate or shorten your program.
 Any employer who threatens a J-1 Visa Exchange Visitor with deportation or visa revocation will not be allowed to continue participating in the program.

 A J-1 Visa is a sticker in the student’s passport issued by a Consular Officer at a U.S. Consulate abroad.
 The purpose of the J-1 Visa is to indicate a window of dates during which the student may enter the U.S.